1. Do you meet tax exemption requirements?

-- You must earn or receive reservation source income from the same Indian country in which you live and are a tribal member.
+Are an enrolled member of a federally recognized California Indian tribe, and live in your affiliated tribe's California Indian country, and receive reservation source income from the same California Indian country in which you live and are an enrolled tribal member.

 California taxes your income if you:

 - Earn or receive income outside of Indian country.
-This includes income earned or received from:
+This includes income received from:

 - Tribes in which you are not a member.

 - Receive or earn reservation sourced income, but live outside Indian country but within California.

 - Are a nontribal member spouse residing on your tribal member spouse's reservation.